Suzzat9/networks/README.md

-# networks

-Implementation of Vill_Net class for visualizing social networks from the research paper by [Banerjee et al.](https://web.stanford.edu/~arungc/BCDJ) The class has the following methods -
+# Networks- A dash application for visualizing information diffusion

+This application visualizes the spread of information across a village at different points in time.
+The data is from the experiment conducted by [Banerjee et al.](https://web.stanford.edu/~arungc/BCDJ).
+Multiple individuals in each village were informed of a microfinance product that was being offered by a non-profit organization.
+The researchers then studied how information about this product spread across time and the number of households that took up the product in each time period.

+## To run the app

-1. init
+1. Clone the repository
-2. mf_takeup - adding whether a particular node takes up microfinance or not based on its eigen vector centrality
-3. plot_graph - plotting the network marking the nodes that have taken up microfinance
-4. plot_multiple - plotting microfinance participation in the network across time

-To implement-
-1. app.py file to run this as an application